 There are two types of private client brokers.
 The first works on discretionary mandates, in which wealthy clients communicate their investment strategy and the broker buys and sells the financial products they think appropriate.
 The second works on advisory mandates, where the broker advises the client what to invest in, but needs their permission before making a move.

 Junior brokers are most likely to work on advisory mandates.
 However, making the first move can be challenging, as generally only the larger firms offer graduate training courses.

 Pay and bonuses

-In the US, the mean wage for a financial advisor is $91k, according to figures from the Bureau of Labor Statistics.
+In the US, the mean wage for a financial adviser is $91.2k, according to figures from the Bureau of Labor Statistics.

-Knowledge of financial products within your specialism is important, but a good private banker must always present advice to clients in a way they can easily understand.
+Knowledge of financial products within your specialism is important, which means good numeracy skills and a keen interest in financial markets, but a good private banker must always present their advice to clients in a way they can easily understand.

 “We are looking for people with a strong curiosity and active interest not just in investments and the financial markets, but across every aspect of an individual’s wealth planning,” says Kam Shing Kwang, managing director and head of Hong Kong at J.P.Morgan Private Bank.